kitbagjs/router/docs/getting-started.md

 </div>
 ```

 This component can be mounted anywhere you want route components to be mounted.
 Child routes can also have a nested `RouterView` which would be responsible for rendering any children that route may have.
-See more about [nested routes](/core-concepts/nested-routes).
+See more about [nested routes](/core-concepts/defining-routes#nested-routes).

-By default the router assumes any route that doesn't explicitly declare a `component` wants to mount `RouterView`.

 ### RouterLink